LorenSklar/graphql-demo-backend/CONTRACTS.md

   name: String!
   inquiry: String!
   objective: String!
+  generalHints: [Hint!]    # To clarify instructions or nudge thinking
+                           # I moved hints to the concept level rather than exercises.
+                           # Pros: Avoids repeating syntax hints across multiple exercises.
+                           # Cons: Forces all exercises under this concept to share the same hints
+                           # Felt cute.
+May delete later 😎

+  optionalHints: [Hint!]   # Common misconceptions and errors identified by tags or triggerPattern
+  reflectionPrompts: [String!]!  # Questions or cues presented to the learner to encourage reflection on the concept.
+  reflectionTargets: [String!]!  # Key points or insights the reflection is intended to elicit or focus on.
   foundationIds: [ID!]     # Prerequisite concepts
   extensionIds: [ID!]      # Follow-up concepts
   exerciseIds: [ID!]       # Exercises attached